paketo-buildpacks/rfcs/text/dotnet-core/0005-simplify-runtime-dependency.md

 `dotnet-core-runtime` and `dotnet-core-aspnet` buildpacks and create a new `dotnet-core-aspnet-runtime` buildpack to mimic the name of the dependency as it is provided by Microsoft.

+This will mean that the .Net Execute buildpack will only need to require `dotnet-core-aspnet-runtime` as a launch dependency and it will no longer need to require  .NET SDK inorder to get the .NET CLI.
+In turn the .Net Publish buildpack will no longer need to require any runtime dependencies because it will need to just require the self contained .Net SDK dependency.

 This will mean that the buildpack will no longer need to set the `RUNTIME_VERSION` environment variable because that information will no longer